ItalyPaleAle/hereditas/docs-source/content/guides/create-box.md

 hereditas.json
 ````

-- The `content` folder is where you can store the data you wish to encrypt
+- The `content` folder is where you store the data you wish to encrypt
 - The `dist` folder will contain the generated web app
 - The `hereditas.json` file contains the configuration for the Hereditas box